sdeleuze/website/content/posts/introducing-kotlin-wasm.md

 tags = ["kotlin", "webassembly"]
 +++

-This blog post is a refined transcription of the presentation Zalim Bashorov and I gave at [Wasm I/O](https://wasmio.tech/) 2023 to introduce Kotlin/Wasm.
+This blog post is a refined transcription of the presentation Zalim Bashorov and I gave at [Wasm I/O](https://wasmio.tech/) 2023 to introduce [Kotlin/Wasm](http://kotl.in/wasm/).
 I will later add a video of the recording when available.

 ![](/images/wasmio23/slide1.png)

 **Zalim** Hi, everyone!
-I’m Zalim.
+I’m [Zalim](http://twitter.com/bashorov).
 I’m writing Kotlin in Kotlin at JetBrains and leading Kotlin/Wasm.
-We are going to have a quick journey around Kotlin/Wasm, we will see what the possibilities there are and also have a look at the inside.
+We are going to have a quick journey around Kotlin/Wasm.
+We will see what the possibilities there are and also have a look at the inside.

-**Sébastien** Hey, I am Sébastien Deleuze, I work as a Spring Framework committer at VMware.
+**Sébastien** Hey, I am [Sébastien Deleuze](http://twitter.com/sdeleuze/), I work as a Spring Framework committer at VMware.
 I led the introduction of Kotlin and GraalVM native images in Spring, but today, I am going to talk about the work I do on Kotlin/Wasm as a side project.

 ![](/images/wasmio23/slide2.png)